-5.4 Adjusting for missing or estimated utility metering system data a) at least as frequent as the utility meter's billing frequency; and
+5.4 Adjusting for missing or estimated utility metering system data a) at least as frequent as the utility meter's billing frequency; and b) at least quarterly (i.e. four readings spaced evenly throughout the year).

 The Assessor must check that the data from utility metering system readings do not rely on estimates by the utility.
 If it does, then the method outlined in this section (5.4) must be followed.